rbouadjenek/YouTaQA/README.md

 ### Training of the model

-Our classification model is based on [BERT](https://github.com/google-research/bert) and [transformers](https://github.com/huggingface/transformers), it allows a score of **F1=80%**.
+Our classification model is based on [BERT](https://github.com/google-research/bert) and [transformers](https://github.com/huggingface/transformers), it allows a precision of **89%**.
 In order to train the classification model, you just have to download the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) and put the `train set` and the `dev set` files in the `/DeepLearning/Classifier/Data` folder and run the script `/DeepLearning/Classifier/training_classifier.py`.

 ## Answer Extraction module